orionrobots/orionrobots.github.io/_posts/2004-11-30-building-an-experimenting-parallel-cable.md

 This cable was used for the [Simple Parallel Port LED Board](/2004/11/05/simple-parallel-port-led.html) and can be used for  and further projects.

-Please read the <a class="wiki" href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a> guide, and then the <a class="wiki" href="/wiki/robot_tools.html" title="Tools that are often required to get started in robot building">Tools</a> guide before continuing.
+Please read the <a href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a> guide, and then the <a href="/wiki/robot_tools.html" title="Tools that are often required to get started in robot building">Tools</a> guide before continuing.

 # Required Tools